 Related article: How Digital Technology has Changed Modern Education

-Millennials are also looking for instant rewards.
+The youth is also looking for instant rewards.
 They need to feel a sense of accomplishment, which motivates them to keep learning and to demonstrate better results.
 In this case, gamification is a great approach that allows them to receive virtual rewards, like points, badges, or currencies.
 Unlike traditional learning methods, active learning doesn't make them bored.
-In addition, the use of multimedia, gamification, virtual and augmented reality technologies allows them to learn small amounts of information fast, involving visual images and encouraging collaboration with the colleagues.
+In addition, the use of multimedia, gamification, virtual and augmented reality technologies allows them to learn small amounts of information fast, involving visual images and encouraging collaboration with their colleagues.

-How to design corporate eLearning solutions to train millennials
+How to design corporate eLearning solutions to train youth

 1. Focus on multimedia